chazchumley/components/README.md

 ### Terminal
 The terminal is an interface in which we can execute text based commands.
 It can be much faster to complete some tasks using a Terminal than with graphical applications and menus.
 The remaining requirements will be mostly ran from a Terminal using a series of command line prompts.
 Take a moment to ensure that you have a Terminal (MAC) or Command Prompt (Windows) available to use.

-We will be using the terminal window to work with tools such as `Composer`, `NPM`, and `Gulp` throughout the training.
+We will be using the terminal window to work with tools such as `DDEV`, `Composer`, `NPM`, and `Gulp` throughout the training.
 It is important to be comfortable using the command line as it should be part of any daily Front End development workflow.

 ### Composer
 Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules.
 The advantage of using Composer is that it allows us to quickly install and update dependencies by simply running a few commands from a terminal window.